SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 except that it is in the context of a class.
 Likewise, method and function declarations are written the same way.

 ..
+REFERENCE
    Shapes are used as the example object because they're familiar and they have a sense of properties and a sense of inheritence/subcategorization.
    They're not a perfect fit --